freenas/freenas-docs/userguide/tasks.rst

  |-----------------|

-%brand% supports these types of SSH keys: DSA, and RSA.
-When creating the key, specify the type of key to use.
-If the key is being generated on another operating system, select a type of key that the key generation software supports.
+%brand% supports RSA keys for SSH.
+When creating the key, use :samp:`-t rsa` to specify this type of key.

 .. note:: If a different user account is used for the rsync task, use the :command:`su -` command after mounting the filesystem but